+The content of the "NRI Group Employees' Code of Business Conduct" is disseminated via the the "Rules Book:Fundamental Rules for Executive Officers and General Staff" that is reviewed annually.
+The "NRI Group Employees' Code of Business Conduct" and the "Rules Book:Fundamental Rules for Executive Officers and General Staff" are also communicated via the training for each hierarchy level and position.
 In the event of a statement or action that violates human rights, the facts of the situation will be investigated and then the relevant employee will be subject to disciplinary action for non-compliance if necessary.

-We explain to our temporary employees that we regularly provide the "Basic rules for working in the NRI Group (for temporary employees)" to respect human rights and prohibit discriminatory behavior.
+We regularly provide the "Basic rules for working in the NRI Group (for temporary employees)" to our temporary employees and explain that we respect human rights and prohibit discriminatory behavior.